vedanthv/data-engineering-portfolio/formula-1-analytics-engg/readme.md

 **Constructors' Championship**: In addition to the Drivers' Championship, there is also a Constructors' Championship.
 This championship considers the combined points earned by both drivers of each team.
 The team with the most points at the end of the season wins the Constructors' Championship.

+## Project Requirements

+### Data Ingestion

+- Extract Data from the Ergast API.

+- Ingested Data must have the correct schema applied.

+- Ingested Data must have the audit columns.

+- Ingested data must be in the Parquet Format.

+- Analyse the ingested data via SQL

+- Ingested Data must be able to handle incremental load.

+### Data Transformation

+- Join key information required to report anything.

+- Transformed Data must be stored in column format.

+### Analysis Requirements

+- Dominant Drivers

+- Dominant Teams

+- Create Databricks Dashboards

+### Scheduling Requirements

+- Schedule to run at 10pm every Friday

+- Ability to monitor pipelines.

+- Rerun failed pipelines.

+- Set up Alerts on Failures.

 ## Solution Architecture

 <img src = "https://github.com/vedanthv/data-engineering-projects/blob/main/formula-1-analytics-engg/formula1-solution-architecture.png">